-The development of electromagnetic interference (EMI) shielding materials is moving forward to lightweight and high-performance.
-Here, we report on lightweight silver nanowire (AgNW)/MXene hybrid sponges featuring with hierarchical structures that are fabricated by a combination of dip-coating and unidirectional freeze-drying methods.
-The commercial melamine formaldehyde sponges (MF), designed with buckled structure, are chosen as the template for coating with AgNW layer (BMF/AgNW).
-Furthermore, the additional irregular honeycomb architecture composed by MXene assembled cell walls, is introduced inside the BMF cell–matrix through unidirectional freeze-drying of MXene aqueous suspensions.
-Consequently, the BMF/AgNW presents better EMI shielding effectiveness of 40.0 dB contributed by the conductive network and multiple reflections and scattering compared with MF/AgNW.
-Eventually, the resulted AgNW/MXene hybrid sponge exhibits a higher EMI shielding effectiveness of 52.6 dB with a low density of 49.5 mg/cm3 compared with BMF/AgNW due to synergetic effects of AgNW and MXene both in conductivity and hierarchical structure.
+The development of electromagnetic interference (EMI) shielding materials is moving forward towards being lightweight and showing high-performance.
+Here, we report on lightweight silver nanowire (AgNW)/MXene hybrid sponges featuring hierarchical structures that are fabricated by a combination of dip-coating and unidirectional freeze-drying methods.
+The commercial melamine formaldehyde sponges (MF), designed with a buckled structure, are chosen as the template for coating with the AgNW layer (BMF/AgNW).
+Furthermore, the additional irregular honeycomb architecture composed of MXene assembled cell walls is introduced inside the BMF cell–matrix through unidirectional freeze-drying of MXene aqueous suspensions.
+Consequently, the BMF/AgNW presents a better EMI shielding effectiveness of 40.0 dB contributed by the conductive network and multiple reflections and scattering compared with the MF/AgNW.
+Eventually, the resulting AgNW/MXene hybrid sponge exhibits a higher EMI shielding effectiveness of 52.6 dB with a low density of 49.5 mg cm−3 compared with the BMF/AgNW due to synergetic effects of the AgNW and MXene both in conductivity and hierarchical structure.
 These results also provide a novel way to fabricate lightweight and conductive sponges as high-performance EMI shielding materials.